-In order to run, NetWare Accelerated Upgrade requires a Windows client workstation, a staging server, and a NetWare 4 or NetWare 5 server targeted for upgrade.
+NetWare Accelerated Upgrade requires a Windows client workstation, a staging server, and a NetWare 4 or 5 server targeted for upgrade.

-The staging server holds a copy of the NetWare 5.1 Operating System CD files.
+The staging server holds a copy of the NetWare 6 Operating System CD files.
 From this one location, all targeted servers can be upgraded.

-After the NetWare 5.1 Operating System CD files are copied to the staging server, you will log in to a Windows workstation and launch the NetWare Accelerated Upgrade utility (ACCUPG.EXE), located at the root of the NetWare 5.1 Operating System CD.
+After the NetWare 6 Operating System CD files are copied to the staging server, you will log in to a Windows workstation and launch the NetWare Accelerated Upgrade utility (ACCUPGEXE), located at the root of the NetWare 6 Operating System CD.
 When NetWare Accelerated Upgrade launches, you will log in to the target and staging servers.

-Once you have a server-to-server connection, NetWare Accelerated Upgrade compares the existing target server properties, such as the Directory Services version and the CLIB version, with the NetWare 5.1 server requirements for those properties.
+During the upgrade, NetWare Accelerated Upgrade compares the existing target server properties, such as the Directory Services version and the CLIB version, with the minimum upgrade requirements for those properties.

-Based on the results of the comparison, NetWare Accelerated Upgrade copies the necessary NetWare 5.1 CD files from the staging server to the target server.
-After the file copy, the target server reboots to complete the NetWare 5.1 server upgrade.
+If you meet the minimum requirements, NetWare Accelerated Upgrade copies the NetWare 6 CD files from the staging server to the target server.
+After the file copy, the target server reboots to complete the NetWare 6 server upgrade.

 Before you begin upgrading the server, make sure that you have the following software:

-- NetWare 5.1 Operating System CD-ROM - NetWare 5.1 License/Cryptography diskette for a server plus 5 connections
+- NetWare 6 Operating System CD - NetWare 6 License/Cryptography diskette for each server plus five connections if you do not have an MLA

-Upgrading to NetWare 5.1
+Upgrading to NetWare 6

-To run NetWare Accelerated Upgrade, you must complete the following tasks:
+To run NetWare Accelerated Upgrade, complete the following tasks: